Ritaobuke/alx-low_level_programming/0x03-debugging/README.md

-Debugging: finding and fixing erors in softwares
+Debugging is the process of finding and fixing errors in software that prevents it from running